 When it comes to aging parents, the goal is to make certain they are safe and secure, yet independent, too.
 Most parents don't want to end up living with their children.
 Being able to care for themselves, or to be around others their own age that grew up in the same era, is really what the majority of older adults want.

 For couples, however, the goal is to live together at home for as long as possible.
-Therefore, spouses must work together to develop their long-term care plans, keeping each other's future wants and needs in mind.
+Therefore, spouses must work together to develop their care plans, keeping each other's future wants and needs in mind.

 Planning for the Future